MarcusLassila/MIA-audit-GNN/README.md

     * "shadow": The black-box shadow model attack used in "Membership Inference Attack on Graph Neural Networks", "Quantifying Privacy Leakage in Graph Embedding" and "Node-Level Membership Inference Attacks Against Graph Neural Networks".
     * "confidence": The confidence attack in "Quantifying Privacy Leakage in Graph Embedding", which thresholds the confidence values from the target model for a membership prediction.
     * "LiRA-offline": The offline version of LiRA from "Membership Inference Attacks From First Principles".
+    * "RMIA": The attack from "Low-Cost High-Power Membership Inference Attacks" (only offline version currently).
 * --dataset: cora, corafull, citeseer, pubmed or flickr.
 * --split: How to split the dataset into target/shadow datasets.
     * "sampled": randomly sample subgraphs consisting of 50% of the nodes for target and shadow model.
 Overlap allowed.